soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 Working in games is just like anywhere else except that things move really fast and there's *usually* less bullshit work since there's tons to do and goals are often clear.
 Above all, it's filled with game-loving professionals who are excellent at their craft, working really hard, and trying to do things better every day.

-## Slow transformation to the tech industry
+## Assimiliation to just another branch of the tech industry

 Frankly, if I could wave a magic wand, I'd like to see fewer of these folks trickling into the game development side of things: